Jim Proctor

 James Arthur Proctor (born September 9, 1935) is an American former professional baseball player.
 A pitcher, he appeared in two games for the Detroit Tigers of Major League Baseball during the season.
 He is one of the last major-leaguers to play in the Negro leagues, and one of the first African-Americans to appear in a Tiger uniform.

 Proctor was born in Brandywine, Maryland.
 He graduated from Frederick Douglass High School in Prince George's County and attended the University of Maryland Eastern Shore.
 The 6 ft, 165 lb right-hander began his professional career in the Milwaukee Braves' organization in 1955, but was released after five games in the Class D Florida State League, enduring the strict racial segregation of the Jim Crow era.
-He then signed as a free agent with Indianapolis Clowns of the Negro American League, where he won 16 games and lost only seven.
+He then signed as a free agent with Indianapolis Clowns of the Negro American League, where he won 16 games and lost seven.
 After the season, the Clowns sold Proctor's contract to the Detroit Tigers' organization.

 Upon his return to "Organized Baseball" in 1956, Proctor reached double-figures in games won in three of the next four seasons.
 Finally, in 1959, in the Sally League, he posted a 15–5 record, led the circuit in complete games (20), finished second in earned run average (2.19), and was named Pitcher of the Year.